History of Olympic National Park in Timeline

 Olympic National Park

-Olympic National Park, situated on Washington's Olympic Peninsula, encompasses diverse ecosystems across four regions: Pacific coastline, alpine areas, west-side temperate rainforest, and drier east-side forests.
-Three distinct ecosystems thrive within its boundaries: subalpine forests and wildflower meadows, temperate forests, and the rugged Pacific coast.
-This variety makes it a unique and valuable protected area.
+Olympic National Park, situated on Washington's Olympic Peninsula, encompasses four distinct regions: the Pacific coastline, alpine areas, the west-side temperate rainforest, and the drier east-side forests.
+It features three diverse ecosystems: subalpine forests and wildflower meadows, temperate forests, and the rugged Pacific coast.
+This variety contributes to the park's unique biodiversity and scenic beauty, making it a popular destination for nature enthusiasts.

-In 1907, the Olympic Forest Reserve became Olympic National Forest.
+In 1907, the Olympic Forest Reserve became the Olympic National Forest.

-March 2, 1909: Park Designated as Mount Olympus National Monument
+March 2, 1909: Mount Olympus National Monument Designation

 On March 2, 1909, President Theodore Roosevelt designated the park as Mount Olympus National Monument.